konnektive/RedirectCart/README.md

 ## Options

-There is a reduced set of options you can use to configure the KonnektiveCart behavior:
+There is a reduced set of options you can use to configure the RedirectCart behavior:

 - `cart` (mandatory) the cart object.
 - `checkout_url` (mandatory) the URL where checkout will redirect the customer.
 Default is `'https://checkout.konnektivecrm.com'`.